-21. Subsequent events
+22. Subsequent events

-On December 28, 2021, the Company announced a share repurchase program, that the Company may repurchase up to US\$100 million of its shares over a twelve-month period starting from December 28, 2021, upon the authorization of its board of directors.
-As of March 31, 2022, the Company repurchased its shares for a total cash consideration of US\$22 million from the public market.
+On December 28, 2022, the Company's Board of Directors authorized an extension of the Company's existing share repurchase program for another twelve-month period starting from December 28, 2022.
+For the three months ended March 31, 2023, the Company had repurchased 1,426,490 ADSs for a total cash consideration of US\$4.1 million.